riannevg/arminas-travel/_tourposts/coppercan.md

   - Chihuahua-Tours
 header_image: /images/destinations/chihuahua/chihuahua1.jpg
 ---
-# Multi-day tour in the Copper Canyon
+## Multi-day Tour in the Copper Canyon

+&nbsp;

 ### Day 1: Arrival to Chihuahua

 Transfer to the hotel.
-In the afternoon, you have included a tour of the beautiful city of Chihuahua, and at night we recommend having dinner at one of the local restaurants where you can enjoy the meat that has made Chihuahua very famous, and you can also taste “Chile con queso”, a variety of cheeses and the traditional drink, “Sotol”.
+In the afternoon, enjoy a tour of the beautiful city of Chihuahua.
+In the evening, we recommend dining at one of the local restaurants to savor the renowned meat of Chihuahua.
+Don’t miss out on tasting “Chile con queso,” a variety of cheeses, and the traditional drink, “Sotol.”

 ### Day 2: Chihuahua - Mennonites Community - Creel

-Meeting in the hotel and start the trip to Creel, one of the most beautiful “Mexico´s magic towns”.
-The tour continues in the city of Cuauhtemoc, where one of the biggest Mennonites community lives.
-Mennonites are a Protestant group close to the Baptists.
-You will see their houses and can taste the delicious cheese, freshly baked bread, different jams, cookies, apple pies – everything made by the Mennonites, a tireless workaholic people.
-Arrival to Creel.
-In the afternoon we offer to visit the Cusarare Waterfalls, which includes a 30 min walking through a beautiful valley.
+Meet at the hotel and start your journey to Creel, one of Mexico's most beautiful “Magic Towns.”
+The tour continues in Cuauhtemoc, home to one of the largest Mennonite communities.
+Mennonites are a Protestant group with similarities to Baptists.
+Explore their houses and sample delicious cheese, freshly baked bread, various jams, cookies, and apple pies—all made by these industrious people.
+Arrive in Creel and in the afternoon, visit the Cusarare Waterfalls, which includes a 30-minute walk through a beautiful valley.

-### Day 3: Creel -Aventura park – Divisadero
+### Day 3: Creel - Aventura Park – Divisadero

-Breakfast.
-In the morning there is a visit to the Arareko Lake and the Monks and Frogs Valleys.
-Also, you will have the opportunity to visit the Jesuit mission of the region.
-Transfer to Divisadero and will visit “Aventura Park” where with extra payment can do special and unique activities at the Copper Canyon: the largest zipline in the world (2,554 meters), Via Ferrata, Rappel etc. Also, we recommend walking along the edge of the Barranca until you reach the famous Piedra Volada, where you can have the best views of the area.
+After breakfast, visit Arareko Lake and the Monks and Frogs Valleys, and explore the Jesuit mission in the region.
+Transfer to Divisadero and visit “Aventura Park,” where, for an additional fee, you can enjoy unique activities in the Copper Canyon, such as the world’s largest zipline (2,554 meters), Via Ferrata, and Rappel.
+We also recommend walking along the edge of the Barranca to the famous Piedra Volada for breathtaking views.

 ### Day 4: Divisadero - Bahuichivo – Cerocahui

-Breakfast.
-In the morning you will spend a pleasant time in the hotel facilities and be amazed by the natural beauty that surrounds you.
-Transfer to the train station to continue your trip to Bahuichivo station.
-Upon arrival to Bahuichivo, you will be transferred to Cerocahui to stay at the hotel.
-In the afternoon will visit the vineyards and will taste the best wines of the area, and we will also pass by the Jesuit mission in the region.
+Enjoy breakfast and spend a pleasant morning at the hotel, taking in the natural beauty around you.
+Transfer to the train station for your trip to Bahuichivo.
+Upon arrival, transfer to Cerocahui to check in at your hotel.
+In the afternoon, visit local vineyards to taste the best wines of the region and pass by the Jesuit mission.

 ### Day 5: Urique Canyon

-Breakfast.
-Tour to the Gallego’s Hill, where you will admire the wonderful and majestic Urique Canyon (Barranca de Urique), which bares its beauty to horsemen that venture into the rugged Tarahumara Range.
-From this gorge and its neighboring canyons huge amounts of copper and other minerals were mined in the 17th century.
-Below this temperate, cactus-studded height, the Urique Canyon winds through tropic lowlands where orchids, oranges, mangoes, and avocados flourish.
-Parrots, pumas, and jaguars inhabit the slopes.
-Here also live around 50 000 Tarahumara Indians, considered among the most primitive people in North America.
-Enjoy the spectacular views of Chihuahua.
-Back to the hotel.
+After breakfast, tour Gallego’s Hill to admire the majestic Urique Canyon (Barranca de Urique).
+This canyon, nestled in the rugged Tarahumara Range, is renowned for its beauty.
+In the 17th century, large amounts of copper and other minerals were mined here.
+The canyon’s lowlands support a tropical ecosystem with orchids, oranges, mangoes, and avocados.
+It is home to around 50,000 Tarahumara Indians, considered among the most traditional people in North America.
+Enjoy spectacular views of Chihuahua before returning to the hotel.

 ### Day 6: Bahuichivo - El Fuerte

-Transfer to the railway station of Bahuichivo.
-The next stop is El Fuerte, in the State of Sinaloa.
-During your trip you will cross kilometers of Cooper Canyon which is situated in the mountains of the Sierra Madre.
-You will enjoy gorgeous views that will absolutely impress you: giant cactuses, overgrown hills, red cliffs, several tunnels, beautiful bridges, and waterfalls.
-Transfer to the hotel upon arrival to El Fuerte station.
-El Fuerte is a small but very harmonious town that combines historical, natural, and architectural attractions.
-Local people always observed traditions and cultural values during lots of centuries.
-That is why the town was registered in the list of “Mexico’s magic towns”.
-The famous legend of the brave Zorro was born in here.
-Local citizens affirm that this character was real and say his name: Don Diego de la Vega.
-The house of the national hero is preserved.
-Tourists can also see the show which is called “Happy hour with Zorro”.
-Hotel check-in.
-Free time for walk through this beautiful town.
+Transfer to Bahuichivo’s railway station and continue to El Fuerte in the State of Sinaloa.
+Enjoy stunning views as you cross kilometers of Copper Canyon in the Sierra Madre mountains, featuring giant cacti, overgrown hills, red cliffs, tunnels, beautiful bridges, and waterfalls.
+Arrive in El Fuerte and check in at your hotel.
+El Fuerte is a small, harmonious town known for its historical, natural, and architectural attractions.
+The town, included in the list of “Mexico’s Magic Towns,” is also famous for the legend of Zorro.
+Visit the preserved house of the national hero and watch the “Happy Hour with Zorro” show.
+Enjoy free time to explore the town.

 ### Day 7: El Fuerte - Los Mochis

-In the morning, we recommend visiting El Fuerte river, to be in direct contact with the diverse wildlife of the region, especially the great variety of birds.
-The river is peaceful and recommended for the whole family.
-Transfer to the Airport Los Mochis (about 2 hrs).
+In the morning, consider a visit to the El Fuerte River to experience the diverse wildlife of the region, especially the variety of bird species.
+The river is peaceful and ideal for families.
+Transfer to Los Mochis Airport (about 2 hours).